LCobeaga/shadow-price/README.md

 Began to strenghten area around mag release by increasing contact between the Magwell and Knuckle Duster, however no changes have been made to the Magwell so currently the blaster is non printable.

-Updated parts list photos and removed assembly step 16 pertaining to the Top Picatiny.
+Updated printing orientation photos and removed assembly step 16 pertaining to the Top Picatiny.